-Between 1901 and 1983 thousands of unaccompanied young people, mainly from Britain but also from Malta, Polish Jewish communities and Indochina, came to Australia under a range of migration schemes.
+Between 1901 and 1983 thousands of unaccompanied children and young people, mainly from Britain but also from Malta, Polish Jewish communities and Indochina, came to Australia under a range of migration schemes.
 In New South Wales, child migration schemes began in 1911, and had mostly concluded by 1967.
 Indochinese refugee children were settled in Sydney during the 1970s and 1980s.

 Child migrants from the United Kingdom were school age children in care institutions.
 They were usually from eight to thirteen years of age on arrival in Australia, although some were younger.
 Youth migrants were usually young men aged 15-19 years of age who had left school and had made their own decision to migrate.

 Child and youth migrants to Australia, while numbered in their thousands, always formed a modest percentage of the overall migrant intake, but they were always treated - in the bureaucracy and by the media - as special.
 There was something heart-warming in the vision of desperately underprivileged British children leaving behind the cold northern slums of the Old World to seek a new and better life in the sun-drenched dominions, and there was something uplifting in watching the arrival of what was perceived to be the cream of Britain's youth leaving the security of hearth and home to further their prospects in a distant land and to guard and extend the empire by settling the imperial frontier.
 They were the bricks of empire.

 Child migrants were apparently-abandoned, illegitimate, poverty-stricken youngsters of primary school age, usually in care in the United Kingdom before their despatch to Australia.
 After their arrival, such youngsters were placed in care for further training before placement in employment.